kstefanelli/kstefanelli/README.md

 You can click the Preview link to take a look at your changes.
 --->

 Hi!
-I'm Kristina, a software engineer who enjoys making native & web applications.
+I'm Kristina, a full stack software engineer who enjoys making native & web applications.

 TECHNOLOGIES